MicrosoftDocs/visualstudio-docs/docs/profiling/javascript-memory.md

 1. Open your app in Visual Studio.

-2. Run the JavaScript Memory Analyzer.
-For more info, see [Run the JavaScript memory analyzer](#run-the-JavaScript-memory-analyzer).
+2. Run the JavaScript Memory Analyzer (see earlier steps).

 3. Run your app through the scenario that you want to test.
 For example, the scenario might involve a large DOM mutation, when a particular page loads, or when the app starts.